Guanfacine in sustained release form was approved in 2015 and entered the market in 2016 with an indication for ADHD in children and adolescents.

 - The side effects of guanfacine are similar in comorbid conditions and in pure ADHD

-- Fewer side effects than clonidine (less antihypertensive and less sedating)
+- Fewer side effects than clonidine (less antihypertensive and less sedative)

-There is no known liver damage or elevated enzyme levels in blood serum due to guanfacine.
+No liver damage or increased enzyme levels in the blood serum due to guanfacine are known.

 Guanfacine is particularly worth considering in cases where stimulants have a strong blood pressure-increasing effect.

-In women, this cytochrome is more active than in men, so women may need a higher dose than men.
+This cytochrome is more active in women than in men, so women may need a higher dose than men.

-Further, there are interactions that increase (inducers) or inhibit (inhibitors) the enzyme activity of CYP3A4.
+There are also interactions that increase (inducers) or inhibit (inhibitors) the enzyme activity of CYP3A4.

 - Phenobarbital (strong)